aashaikh1/code1/Cars on AWS Java8 EJB JPA JAX-RS S3 EC2 SNS Lambda Cognito OAuth JWT/readme.txt

 Amazon AWS - EC2, Cognito/OAuth, S3, SNS(Simple Notification Service), Lambda (Serverless Compute), SES (Simple Email Service), RDS-MySQL, AWS-Java-SDK
 OAuth, JOSE, JWT (JSON Web Token), Maven, Linux, Glassfish

+I started on this project in start of 2020 and I took around 6 weeks on and off to develop this project.

 I have deployed this application on AWS accessible at below link :
 Below link use adhoc certificate so to visit it you will have to allow bellow site in your browser.
 If you are using chrome and when chrome shows warning after you click below link then click "Advanced" link on chrome warning page and then click "Proceed to ec2..." link.